TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 There are two ways of using those German Custom Formats, with and without TRaSH Guide's original, international/english based group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
 In this Guide we focus on the first way and thus include the custom formats from TRaSH Guide's original.
 These Custom Formats are recommended if you prefer German Dual Language releases but will also want download original/English audio if no German Dual Language is available (yet).
 This ensures that the original/English release will also be of the best quality possible.

-??? abstract "Workflow Logic - [Click to show/hide]"

-    **Depending what's released first and available the following Workflow Logic will be used:**

-    - When an `English` version is released it will download the release in the best available quality based on the used Custom Formats.
-    - When a `German` or `German DL` version is released it will upgrade to that version.
-    - The downloaded media will be upgraded to any of the added Custom Formats until whats defined in the Quality Profile.

 ---

 ## Radarr specific settings